GDP shrank 3.5% in 2020

 This has serious implications

-GDP is not just an obscure word on paper.
-Whether our level of production shrinks or expands has serious implications on our living standards, quality of life, and general wellbeing.
+Whether our level of production shrinks or expands has serious implications for our living standards, quality of life, and general well-being.
 A growing economy generally means increased income, which translates to improved standards of living.
-Additionally, it also specifically offers expanded opportunities for the poor to improve their economic outcomes.
+It also offers expanded opportunities for the poor to improve their economic outcomes.